Samsung/tizen-docs/docs/application/web/guides/sensors/ham.md

 # Human Activity Monitor

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

-You can access and record human activity data from various [sensors](./sensors/ham-w.md#capability) and [recorders](./sensors/ham-w.md#recorder) on the device.
+You can access and record human activity data from various [sensors](#supported-monitors) and [recorders](#supported-recorders-in-wearable-applications) on the device.

 This feature is supported in mobile and wearable applications only.